ECellGECG/ECellGECG.github.io/README.md

-This is the Website for ECELL GEC-Gandhinagar
+This is the Website for ECELL GEC-Gandhinagar <br>
 Link to view this Website: ecellgecg.github.io